Fante people

+History

-According to their oral traditions, the Borbor Fante, an intrusive group, migrated from Tekyiman in the Brong Ahafo Region of Ghana and settled in Fanteland.
+According to their oral traditions, the Borbor Fante, an intrusive group, migrated from Tekyiman in the Brong-Ahafo Region of Ghana and settled in Fanteland.
 They initially established themselves in Kwaman before moving to Mankessim.
 After residing in Mankessim for a period of time, they went on to establish the states of Abora, Ekumfi, Enyanmaim, Mankessim, and Nkusukum in the surrounding areas.
 The burial ground near Mankessim, where the remains of the three leaders of the migrants (Oburumankoma, Odapagyan, and Oson) were interred, became known as Nananom Pow, the most sacred place in the Borbor Fante territory.
 The Borbor Fante, who share a common language (Fante) and cultural traits, inhabit a concentrated area within Fanteland.
 The historical and spiritual capital of Borbor Mfantseman is Mankessim (Oman kesi mu).

 The Etsii Fante states, which include Eguafo, Fetu, Asebu, are positioned from west to east.
 Among the others are Oguaa, Elmina, Moree, and Otsir.
 The majority of the people in these states do not have migration stories.
-According to their oral traditions, their ancestors either descended from the heavens or emerged from the sea, rivers, or dense forests.This is just a proverbial way of saying they have lived on mountain,the arrived in their current town by sea,they lived in times of hunter gathering or lived in Caves as well.For instance, Eguafo, which is known as Oman Panyin in Fanteland and is the oldest state, was founded by people who descended from the heavens in a large brass pan called Ayewa Kese.
+According to their oral traditions, their ancestors either descended from the heavens or emerged from the sea, rivers, or dense forests.
+This is a proverbial way of saying they have lived on the mountain, then arrived in their current town by sea, where they lived in hunter-gathering times.
+Some lived in caves.
+Eguafo, which is known as Oman Panyin in Fanteland and is the oldest state, is claimed to have been founded by people who descended from the heavens in a large brass pan called Ayewa Kese.
 The Asebu people claim that their ancestors emerged from the earth, while the Sonkwa people believe that their forefathers emerged from a sacred grove nearby.

-The Fante people are of heterogeneous ancestry.
-That is, Guan and Akan.
-Therefore, with the modern Fante Confederacy, it will be totally wrong to identity Fante as an Akan group or a Guan group only.
+The Fante people are of heterogeneous Guan and Akan ancestry.
+Therefore, with the modern Fante Confederacy, it would be wrong to identify Fante as an Akan group or a Guan group only.
 However, the Fante are one of the largest groups in Ghana.
-The Fante have a great deal of history.
-Despite the rapid growth of the Ashanti Empire and constant war with the Ashanti and allied Dutch in the mid-1800s, the Fante have always retained their state to this day and fought numerous wars to protect their northern flank from Ashanti incursions and several other wars with the Dutch, and English.
+Despite the rapid growth of the Ashanti Empire and constant war with the Ashanti and allied Dutch in the mid-1800s, the Fante have always retained their state to this day and fought numerous wars to protect their northern flank from Ashanti incursions and several other wars with the Dutch and English.
 This led the Fante people to be both traders of enslaved war captives (notably the Asante) to Europeans as well as victims of the slave trade, who were sold to Europeans following capture by their opponents during military defeats.
 Fante cultural influence is prominent in the British and Dutch West Indies, where enslaved Fante people disembarked.
 Currently, they number about 4.5 million, which is about 13% of modern Ghana's total population.
-Inheritance and succession to public office among both the Etsii and Borbor Fantes are traditionally determined by matrilineal descent, a culture the Etsii (Guan) Fantes adopted from Borbor (Akan) Fantes.This culture is also common among other Akan peoples.
+Inheritance and succession to public office among both the Etsii and Borbor Fantes are traditionally determined by matrilineal descent, a culture the Etsii (Guan) Fantes adopted from Borbor (Akan) Fantes.
+This culture is also common among other Akan peoples.